Block 1 is from September 4 to December 12, 2024. Presentation Week is December to December 19, 2024.

 Our academic year is divided into three trimesters, known as "Blocks": Fall (Block One), Winter (Block Two), and Spring (Block Three).

 The daily schedule, Monday through Thursday, consists of four periods.
-The morning is dedicated to Advisory, an extended session from 9:00 AM to noon.
+The morning is dedicated to Seminar, an extended session from 9:00 AM to 11:00 AM.
 Here, students gather in grade-level cohorts of about 16, led by an Advisor who progresses with the group through the years.
 This time is used for community building, group projects, excursions, independent work, and scaffolded self-directed learning.

-Afternoons offer three one-hour periods of adult-led classes from 1:00 PM to 4:00 PM.
+Following Seminar there are three one-hour class periods from 11:00 AM to 3:00 PM, with an hour between 12:00 and 1:0 for a shared community meal.
 In collaboration with their Advisors, students create personalized schedules that balance challenge and meaning.

 At the core of our philosophy is competency-based education (CBE).
 This approach focuses on mastering defined core competencies.
 Students progress by developing skills and knowledge through various means, allowing for individualized learning paths.
 CBE allows us to document and value learning in any context over seat time.